makernexus/MN_ACLOLD/Documents/EZFLocalMemberCache_Proposal.md

 ```

 The following API calls will be used in the PoC:
-	[BG comment - general: the url endpoint will be the real ez facility system vs the sandbox that is listed herein].
+	[BG comment - general: the url endpoint will be the real ez facility system vs the sandbox that is listed herein]. [od: For implementation, yes.
+I was figuring PoC would be against sandbox].
 1. POST https://api.sandbox.ezfacility.com/token
 	Authroization Basic using application credentials (see primary dev documents)
 	grant_type=password&username=<user>&password=<password>&scope=realm:tms